 Gluten-Free Sausage Balls

-- 3 cups gluten-free Bisquick If you don't have gluten-free Bisquick you can use this recipe to make your own.
+- 3 cups gluten-free Bisquick If you don't have gluten-free Bisquick see the recipe notes to make your own.

 - 2 packages of the 16oz gluten-free sausage rolls I like Jenny O Turkey sausage rolls